Archive for September, 2011

 Thanks, Mary.
 Many of us could’ve used your handy tips way back when.
 Which is exactly why I’m passing them along today.

-The Ensemble Studio Theatre: A Love Story
+A Theatrical Love Story

-I’d like to introduce you to the Ensemble Studio Theatre (EST): we’ve been in love for 33 years, and hundreds of other theatre professionals participate in our love circle.
-Including my husband.
+I’d like to introduce you to a great love of mine.
+Mind you, I’m not alone: hundreds of other theatre professionals continue to participate in our love circle of 33 years, including my husband.

-Roger Morgan, my husband and business partner, is a founding member.
-He signed the articles of incorporation in 1968, alongside the late-great Curt Dempster, EST’s Founder.
+FULL DISCLOSURE: I’ve been a member of EST since 1978.
+My husband and business partner, Roger Morgan, is a founding member who signed the original articles of incorporation in 1968, alongside EST’s Founder, the late Curt Dempster

-The STUDIO = a “theatre gym”, where members gather for vigorous workouts and candid de-briefs from fellow members and the artistic staff.
+STUDIO = a “theatre gym”, where members gather for vigorous workouts and candid de-briefs from fellow members and the artistic staff.

-THEATRE = Place: 549 West 52nd Street, which in spite of its grit and an occasional mouse, is passionately loved by its users.
+THEATRE = Place: 549 West 52nd Street, Hell’s Kitchen.
+In spite of its grit and an occasional mouse, it is passionately loved by its users.

-These three elements make up THE ENSEMBLE STUDIO THEATRE: a lifeline to creativity throughout the best (as well as the worst) years in the lives of its members.
+These three elements = THE ENSEMBLE STUDIO THEATRE, which provides a lifeline to creativity throughout the best (as well as the worst) years in the lives of its artists.

 Since its inception, EST has developed an astonishing 6,000+ plays.
-Just as important, it continues to nurture its artists and the collaborative technique that created them.
+More importantly, it continues to nurture its artists for as long as they care to be nurtured, using its own collaborative technique.

-With an annual budget of under $2 million, it has been recognized by the American Theater Wing, the NY Outer Critics Circle, Drama Desk Awards and Village Voice Obies; collectively, its members have won Pulitzers, Oscars, Tonys, Golden Globes… the list goes on.
+With a current annual budget of $1.3 million, EST has been recognized by the American Theater Wing, the NY Outer Critics Circle, Drama Desk Awards and Village Voice Obies; collectively, its members have won Pulitzers, Oscars, Tonys, Golden Globes… the list goes on.

-So why does this trashy little place with golden credentials matter so much to its members?
+So why does this trashy little place matter so much to its members?

 To use myself as an example, I dared to write, direct, produce, and spread my wings as an artist at EST. I had never stepped into any of these roles before.